iandunn/wordcamp-seattle-2019/readme.md

 #### Development workflow

 1. `git pull`
-1. `npm run watch`: Run the linter and build the CSS file, watching scss files for changes.
+1. `npm start`: Run the linter and build the CSS file, watching scss files for changes.
 Also turns on the livereload server.
 1. Load the `index.php` file in your browser, with a `page` param that matches the content template. e.g., `index.php?page=front-page`.
 1. Edit the SCSS files to match the mockup.
 1. `npm run lint` and fix any violations.